 Lots of choices shopping for night vision.
 New, used, fake, or worse - stolen military gear.
 There's legit used gear out there but don't buy questionable gear.
 Not only are you screwing over America but it could cost you a visit, confiscation, and/or worse.

 Any of the good stuff is expensive.
 Get over it.
 Don't waste your money or time with anything less than Gen 3.
 People on web forums aren't always looking out for you (duh, right?).

 There are a lot of night vision devices online.
 Generally, the easiest way to gauge the performance and quality level is pretty simple.
 Cheap = low performance and Expensive = high performance.

 There are only two manufacturers of US Generation 3 Night Vision.
-Harris/Exelis (formerly ITT) and L3.
+Elbit Systems of America (formerly Harris/Exelis/ITT) and L3Harris (formerly L3 and recently merged with Harris).
 They supply the US Military, our Allies, Federal, and local Law Enforcement with night vision devices.

 Buying a new device from a good and reputable dealer guarantees you'll get a new tube with good specifications and warranty.
 New devices should always come with a spec sheet from the tube manufacturer.
 This sheet lists the actual performance of the tube as measured using test equipment.